What is Hip Impingement?

-Hip Femoroacetabular Impingement (FAI) refers to abnormal contact and friction in the hip joint caused by imperfect fitting between head of the femur (ball) and acetabulum (socket).
-The labrum, or cartilage that holds the joint stable, will be pinched as the bones in your joint rub together, causing multiple symptoms.
-The types of FAI differ according to what part of your joint is out of place and what surrounding tissues are affected.
+Hip impingement, sometimes called femoracetabular impingement or FAI, refers to abnormal contact and friction between the bones in the hip joint, usually caused by an imperfect fit between the head of the femur (the ball) and acetabulum (the socket).
+As a result, the labrum that surrounds and stabilizes the joint is pinched as the bones rub together, causing significant pain.
+The nature and extent of the impingement can vary depending on what part of the joint is out of place and which surrounding tissues are affected.

 FAI develops early and may go unnoticed throughout your life.
 It usually affects both hip joints and may happen in combination.

 How to treat hip impingement?